-If you are cooking a plain turkey at home, there’s no reason your dog can’t enjoy a little of the meat along with you!
-In Chinese Medicine, turkey is a neutral to cool food, which is especially great for older dogs or those who have a Yin deficiency.
+In Chinese Medicine, turkey is neutral to cool food, which is especially great for older dogs or those who have a Yin deficiency.

-To make sure your dog does not suffer from intestinal upset, be sure you bake your turkey without lathering on all of the butter, oil and seasonings.
-That’s where some problems could begin.
-If you do season your bird keep it simple with just a few herbs, and don’t feed the skin to your dog.
-The fat content of the skin could lead to pancreatitis and seasonings could possibly irritate your dog’s digestive system.
+To make sure your dog does not suffer from intestinal upset, bake your turkey without slathering on the butter, oil, and seasonings.
+That’s where problems could begin.
+If you season your turkey, keep it simple with just a few herbs, and don’t feed the skin to your dog.
+The fat content of the skin, when eaten in excess, could lead to pancreatitis, and seasonings could possibly irritate your dog’s digestive system.

-You’ll also want to bypass the stuffing when sharing your turkey with your dog.
-Stuffing often includes onions which are toxic and that means onion powder too.
+You’ll want to bypass the stuffing when sharing your holiday feast with your dog.
+Stuffing often includes onions that are toxic and that means onion powder too.

 Green bean casserole wouldn’t be a good choice for your dog, but chopped up steamed green beans would be great!
-A little plain baked sweet potato, not the yams covered in butter and marshmallows are another great addition to your dog’s thanksgiving plate.
-When cooking cranberries, you could always cook just a little tiny bit in plain water minus the sugar to let your dog have a teaspoon with dinner.
+A little plain baked sweet potato, (not the yams covered in butter and marshmallows) are another great addition to your dog’s Thanksgiving plate.

-When it comes time for pie, your dog could enjoy a tablespoon of plain baked pumpkin without all the spices.
+When it comes time for pie, your dog can enjoy a tablespoon of plain baked pumpkin without all the spices.

-If you prefer to give your dog a canned food, Merrick has a recipe called Thanksgiving Day Dinner.
-It has turkey, sweet potato, carrots, apples and green beans.
+If you prefer to give your dog canned food, Merrick has a recipe called Thanksgiving Day Dinner.
+It has turkey, sweet potato, carrots, apples, and green beans.
 Keep it special and only serve this one on Thanksgiving Day!

-Not everyone is able to bring their dog along if going to someone else’s house for Thanksgiving and that usually means several hours of your dog being home alone.
-Make sure you do something nice together before you have to leave the house.
-Take a longer walk than you usually do together, play a little extra ball… do something out of the ordinary that makes the day special.
+Not everyone is able to bring their dog along if going to someone else’s house for Thanksgiving.
+That could mean several hours of your dog being home alone.
+Do something nice together before you have to leave the house, like taking a long walk, spending a little extra ball time, or something out of the ordinary that makes the day special.

 Most importantly take the time to give thanks for your wonderful companion and the life you share together.
 Pets are family and the holidays are for us to share together.
-Just keep plan ahead and keep them safe.
+Plan ahead and keep them safe.
 With just a little effort to include them, you will have wonderful memories to cherish forever.